microsoft/ignite-learning-paths-training-mod/mod41/03-prep-demo.md

 7. Click on Deployment slots again.

+8. Make sure that the Traffic is set to 100% for the production site.

-8. Open the `Staging` deployment slot and make sure the typos are there in the menu.
+9. Open the `Staging` deployment slot and make sure there are no typos in the menu.

+10. In the Staging slot, open the website (from the Overview menu).

+11. Log into the shopping cart and make sure that this throws error.

+12. Click the Back button to stop the flow of errors and then log out of the shopping cart.

-9. Click Back to go back to the root's Deployment slots menu.
+13. In the App service in the portal, click Back to go back to the root's Deployment slots menu.

-10. Open the `AbTest` deployment slot and make sure that it's red.
+14. Open the `AbTest` deployment slot and make sure that it's red.

 ## Mangling the connection string